Femi-adejumo/EDA--Project/README.md

 #### The project focus on:

-Identifying the most significant factors contributing to churn.
++Identifying the most significant factors contributing to churn.
 Exploring correlations between customer demographics, services, and churn behavior.
 Visualizing key insights to present a clear narrative on the drivers of churn.
 Providing actionable insights to reduce churn and improve customer retention.